<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=339317286824015&amp;ev=PageView&amp;noscript=1">

 Nathaniel Arana

-Nathaniel Arana is nationally recognized healthcare business consultant with experience ranging across many different specialties.
-He is a physician advocate and has helped practices become more profitable by allowing his clients to focus on patient care.
+Nathaniel Arana, a nationally recognized healthcare consultant, helps practices become more profitable by allowing physicians to focus on patient care.